-I’m about to unplug for a few days to focus on my family but wanted to leave you with little note before I do.
+I’m about to unplug for a little bit to focus on my family but wanted to leave you with little note before I do.

 Dear Southern Plate Family,

 This time of year we sometimes find ourselves glancing “over the fence” at the family celebrations of our friends and neighbors with a wistful sigh.
 Its so much easier to look through a window and imagine the Norman Rockwell painting when we don’t see the holiday ideal in our own family.